 The affairs of the Trustee are managed by MaplesFS Limited (the Trustee Administrator), who provides, amongst other things, certain administrative services for and on behalf of the Trustee pursuant to an Amended and Restated Corporate Services Agreement dated 4 July 2013 between the Trustee and the Trustee Administrator (the Corporate Services Agreement).
 The Trustee Administrator's registered office is P.O.
-Box 1093, Queensgate House, Grand Cayman KY1 - 1102, Cayman Islands.
+Box 1093, Queensgate House, Grand Cayman KY1 - 1102,

-Arrangers and Dealers:

-Abu Dhabi Islamic Bank PJSC

-Dubai Islamic Bank PJSC

-HSBC Bank plc

-Standard Chartered Bank

-and any other Dealer appointed
+Cayman Islands.

+Ownership of the Trustee:

+Administration of the Trustee:
-and any other Dealer appointed from time to time either generally in respect of the Programme or in relation to a particular Series of Certificates.

-Delegate: BNY Mellon Corporate Trustee Services Limited

-Pursuant to the Master Trust Deed, the Trustee shall delegate to the Delegate certain present and future duties, powers, trusts, authorities and discretions vested in the Trustee by certain provisions of the Master Trust Deed.
+Arrangers and Dealers: Abu Dhabi Islamic Bank PJSC Dubai Islamic Bank PJSC HSBC Bank plc Standard Chartered Bank and any other Dealer appointed from time to time either generally in respect of the Programme or in relation to a particular Series of Certificates.
+Delegate: BNY Mellon Corporate Trustee Services Limited Pursuant to the Master Trust Deed, the Trustee shall delegate to the Delegate certain present and future duties, powers, trusts, authorities and discretions vested in the Trustee by certain provisions of the Master Trust Deed.
 In particular, the Delegate shall be entitled to (and, in certain circumstances, shall, subject to being indemnified and/or secured and/or pre-funded to its satisfaction, be obliged to) take enforcement action in the name of the Trustee against the Seller and/or the Managing Agent and/or MAF Properties and/or the Guarantor following a Dissolution Event.

-Principal Paying Agent: The Bank of New York Mellon, London Branch

-Registrar and Transfer Agent: The Bank of New York Mellon (Luxembourg) S.A.

-Certain Restrictions:

-Each Series denominated in a currency in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale").
-The proceeds of each Series will not be accepted in the United Kingdom except in compliance with applicable law, including article 5 of the Financial Services and Markets Act 2000

-(Regulated Activities) Order 2001.

-Up to U.S.\$1,000,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement) outstanding at any time.
+Principal Paying Agent: The Bank of New York Mellon, London Branch Registrar and Transfer Agent: The Bank of New York Mellon (Luxembourg) S.A.
+Certain Restrictions: Each Series denominated in a currency in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale").
+The proceeds of each Series will not be accepted in the United Kingdom except in compliance with applicable law, including article 5 of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001.
+Programme Size: Up to U.S.\$1,000,000,000 (or its equivalent in other currencies calculated as described in the Programme Agreement) outstanding at any time.
 The Trustee, MAF Properties and the Guarantor may increase the size of the Programme in accordance with the terms of the Programme Agreement.

-The Certificates will be issued in Series, the specific terms of which will be completed in the applicable Final Terms.

-Certificates may be distributed by way of private or public placement and in each case on a syndicated or non-syndicated basis.
+Issuance in Series: The Certificates will be issued in Series, the specific terms of which will be completed in the applicable Final Terms.
+Distribution: Certificates may be distributed by way of private or public placement and in each case on a syndicated or non-syndicated basis.

-Distribution:

-Programme Size:

-Issuance in Series:
+Maturities: The Certificates will have such maturities as may be agreed between the Trustee, MAF Properties, the

+Guarantor and the relevant Dealer, subject to such

+Subject to any applicable legal or regulatory restrictions, any currency agreed between the Trustee, MAF Properties, the Guarantor and the relevant Dealer.